-- How has fire suppression altered the regeneration capacity of eastern deciduous forests and ecosystem processes such as forest hydrology, nutrient cycling, and decomposition?
+- How has fire suppression altered the regeneration capacity of temperate hardwood forests and ecosystem processes such as forest hydrology, nutrient cycling, and decomposition?

 - What are the ecological implications of shrub encroachment into coastal prairies, and how resilient are native prairie grasslands following shrub removal?

 - What are the major ecological stressors on Tamaulipan thornscrub forest seedlings, and how can alleviation of the stressors influence restoration of these forests?